Time to Install Bathroom Rails/ Grab Bars?

 Benefits of Bathroom Rails

 The bathroom – with its slippery floors, tight corners, and few graspable surfaces – presents an array of risks, especially for the elderly.
-If you’re looking to take preventive measures or are doing an aging-in-place overhaul on your home, the addition of bathroom grab bars is an essential component.
+If you’re looking to take preventive measures or are doing an aging-in-place overhaul on your home, the addition of bathroom safety rails for the elderly is an essential component.

 Properly installed grab bars also referred to as bathroom rails can help prevent a variety of accidents that occur in the restroom.
 From getting in and out of the shower or tub, to sitting down on and getting up from the toilet, rails provide a safe and reliable surface to help ward off possible slips and falls.